 - To provide excellent member networks and services: it is important that HFMA not only maintains the current quality of services but also develops them to support our members and the wider NHS at a time of ever-growing financial pressure.
-In terms of membership, our clear strategy will be to maintain our existing level of membership in the year ahead.
-We are also working closely with the other main supporters of finance professionals in the NHS on the ONF initiative. - To continue to be the influential voice of healthcare finance, facilitating change through leading edge policy and technical work: HFMA provides material that is relevant and timely for members and those in healthcare and particularly the NHS who are interested in NHS Finance.
+In terms of membership, our clear strategy will be to maintain our existing level of membership in the year ahead and grow it if we can particularly in the band 2-6 and apprenticeship category.
+We will also continue working closely with the other main supporters of finance professionals in the NHS particularly ONF. - To continue to be the influential voice of healthcare finance, facilitating change through leading edge policy and technical work: HFMA provides material that is relevant and timely for members and those in healthcare and particularly the NHS who are interested in NHS Finance.
 It is planned to keep up with demand for specific publications and training packages during the following year.
-A clear focus will be to support the NHS and the wider community in their understanding of the impact of Covid-19 and the overall NHS move towards more place-based structures.
+A clear focus will be to support the NHS and the wider community in their understanding of the impact the overall NHS move towards more placebased structures.
 We aim to ensure our outputs provide the best support to our members and the organisations they work for.
-We will continue to work closely with the NHS leadership teams in developing and influencing policy and we will be continuing to foster relationships with other organisations, such as the accounting bodies, medical colleges and organisations as well as working closely with the new ICB's in the new NHS world. - To create relevant and accessible development and qualification opportunities; the full conference and seminar programme, locally at branches and nationally, will be followed and the balance between delivery as face to face and virtually will be constantly monitored and advice taken from members.
-Extending our work assisting the new Regional Academies incorporating local SDN and FMTS groups will also continue to be a focus for 2021/22.
+We will continue to work closely with the NHS leadership teams in developing and influencing policy and we will be continuing to foster relationships with other organisations, such as the accounting bodies and medical. - To create relevant and accessible development and qualification opportunities; the full conference and seminar programme, locally at branches and nationally, will be followed and the balance between delivery as face to face and virtually will be constantly monitored and advice taken from members.
+We will continue assisting the new Regional Academies incorporating local SDN and FMTS groups.
 Each branch will run a minimum of four events of which at least one will be fee free.
 We will also be looking to further develop our faculty programme.
-The HFMA Diploma and Higher Diploma has been relaunched and so this a year of focus for the qualifications.
-We will further develop our e-learning Bitesize products and programmes.
-Our usual programme of updating existing modules will also take place to ensure that the training we deliver is up to date and of the highest quality.
-We will also be looking to keep the programme of refreshing and improving the website and mobile app in the year ahead.
+We will further develop our elearning Bitesize products and programmes and maintain our existing qualifications.
+Our usual programme of updating existing material will also take place to ensure that the training we deliver is up to date and of the highest quality.